How to Invest During a Recession: Safe Strategies for 2026

 Keep Some Powder Dry

 Don't invest all your available cash immediately.
-Recessions often create multiple buying opportunities as markets decline in waves.
+Uncertain periods often create multiple buying opportunities as markets decline in waves.
 Having cash available lets you take advantage of deeper discounts later.

 What to Avoid Right Now